seanware/aws-bootcamp-cruddur-2023/journal/week1.md

 - cweijan.vscode-postgresql-client2
 ```

-The postgres comtainer could have its installation verified by using
+The postgres container could have its installation verified by using
 ```bash
 psql -U postgres --host localhost
 ```